Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-The theorem implies that, in the strongly connected case, the rank conjecture is true for complete automata if and only if it is true for partial automata.
-For instance, we immediately get the result for the class of Eulerian automata.
-A partial automaton is \emph{Eulerian} if it is strongly connected and the numbers of outgoing and incoming transitions are the same at every state, i.e., for every $q \in Q$, we have $|\{a \in \Sigma \mid \delta(q,a) \in Q\}| = |\{(p,a) \in Q \times \Sigma \mid \delta(p,a)=q\}|$.
-The following corollary follows from the facts that the rank conjecture holds for complete Eulerian automata \cite{Kari2019} and that the fixing automaton of a partial Eulerian automaton is also Eulerian.
+The theorem implies that, in the strongly connected case, the rank conjecture is true for complete DFAs if and only if it is true for partial DFAs.
+It also immediately implies the following result for the class of Eulerian DFAs.
+A partial DFA is \emph{Eulerian} if it is strongly connected and the numbers of outgoing and incoming transitions are the same at every state, i.e., for every $q \in Q$, we have $|\{a \in \Sigma \mid \delta(q,a) \ne \bot\}| = |\{(p,a) \in Q \times \Sigma \mid \delta(p,a)=q\}|$.
+The following corollary follows from the facts that the rank conjecture holds for complete Eulerian DFAs \cite{Kari2019} and that the fixing automaton of a partial Eulerian DFA is also Eulerian.